kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-istio-monitoring.md

 5. By default, metrics from Kyma components are scraped using mTLS with some exceptions: Components whose workload is part of the Istio infrastructure, thus deployed with a sidecar proxy, are scraped using mTLS.
 Components deployed without sidecar proxy, are scraped using `http`, like controllers (e.g. Prometheus operator).

-Learn how to [deploy](../../../03-tutorials/00-observability/obsv-01-observe-application-metrics.md#deploy-the-example-configuration) a sample `Go` service exposing metrics, which are scraped by Prometheus using mTLS.
+>**NOTE:** Learn how to [deploy](../../../03-tutorials/00-observability/obsv-01-observe-application-metrics.md#deploy-the-example-configuration) a sample `Go` service exposing metrics, which are scraped by Prometheus using mTLS.

+>**NOTE:** You can find more information about the monitoring architecture in the [Technical References](../../../05-technical-reference/00-architecture/obsv-01-architecture-monitoring.md).

 ## Istio monitoring flow